TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 21/Luke 21.27.md

 ---

-And then shall they see the Son of man coming in a cloud with power and great glory.
+Then they will see the Son of Man coming in a cloud with power and great glory.